-Offensively, Sellers is a lefty who shoots it from three (43% on 5.6 attempts) and looks to put pressure on the rim, especially going left.
+Offensively, Sellers is a lefty who shoots it well from deep (43% on 5.6 3PA) and attacks the rim on straight-line drives.

-His shotmaking is consistent, especially in the catch and shoot, but in terms of ball handling, Sellers picks up the ball early against pressure, which leads to an over-reliance on pump fakes, getting stuck in traffic and difficult shot attempts.
+His shotmaking is consistent, especially on the catch (1.26 points per possession; 91st percentile), but in terms of ball handling, Sellers picks up the ball early against pressure.
+This leads to an over-reliance on pump fakes and getting stuck in traffic with nowhere to go.

 Let’s take a look.